AleMorales9011/ForgeWare/README.md

 # Conclusion
-Remember, DevOps is a cultural shift as much as a technical practice.
-By embracing collaboration, automation, and continuous improvement, you can empower your team to deliver high-quality software faster and more reliably.
-This repository serves as a springboard for your DevOps journey.
+Remember, DevOps is a **cultural shift** as much as a technical practice.
+By **embracing collaboration**, automation, and continuous improvement, you can empower your team to deliver high-quality software faster and more reliably.
+This repository serves as a springboard for your **DevOps journey**.
 Leverage the provided resources, experiment, learn from the community, and continuously refine your DevOps practices.
 Good luck!